coral-xyz/anchor-book/src/anchor_references/cli.md

 Deploys all programs in the workspace to the configured cluster.

 ::: tip Note
-This is different from the `solana program deploy` command, because everytime it's run it will generate a *new* program address.
+This is different from the `solana program deploy` command, because every time it's run it will generate a *new* program address.
 :::